 But after struggling with infertility, I’m more cognizant than ever about what I’m putting in my body and exposing myself to and how that’s impacting my health and fertility as well as that of my family’s.
-I feel so strongly that it’s the environmental toxins and hormone disruptors we’re exposing ourselves to that’s causing fertility problems for an increasingly number of families not to mention acne, weight issues, and more.
-I know that switching to a natural deodorant won’t necessarily help me get pregnant, but with all the money, energy, time and heartbreak we have put into getting pregnant, I am starting to rethink the products we use in our house and on our bodies, starting with deodorant.
-I’ll fill you in more on my journey as I try different green cleaning products, non-toxic makeup and more, but the biggest and first switch for me has been deodorant, something I never thought I’d do.
-But if I won’t let my family eat anything that isn’t organic and won’t let James use any products that aren’t non-toxic and all-natural, why wouldn’t I stick to the same standards?
+I feel so strongly that it’s the environmental toxins and hormone disruptors that we’re constantly exposed to to is causing fertility problems for an increasingly number of families, not to mention acne, weight issues, and more.
+With all the money, energy, time and heartbreak we put into getting pregnant the second time, I once again began to rethink the products we used in our house and on our bodies, including my deodorant.
+I’ll tell you that also as a parent, I’m far more concerned with the products we use in our home and on ourselves, and I will stay up late into the night researching chemicals and natural alternatives, and once again, finding a good natural deodorant that actually works has once again become a priority for me.

-But then we got a shipment of deodorant from Native sent to work.
+But then I got a shipment of deodorant from Native sent to me.
 I’ve heard people rave about Native, including so many bloggers I follow who have done the switch.
-And the hype was true.
-It smells so good and it works!
+And the hype is true.
+It smells so good — and it works!
 One of my favorite bloggers talked about her switch to natural deodorant recently and said that you have to give it at least two weeks to get all the aluminum out of your system, so I committed to trying it for two weeks to see what happened and agreed with myself to live with B.O. for two weeks if I needed to.
 But it turns out, I didn’t.
 It worked from day one.

 Bottom line: This natural deodorant works and I’ve seriously tested it.
-Best of all, I didn’t have to wait two weeks for the aluminum to leave my body but I would recommend giving yourself that two week window before giving up.
+TMI, but I’ve been working out in the mornings after dropping James off at school and often not showering again until bedtime, and it keeps me smelling fresh the entire day.
+Best of all, I didn’t have to wait two weeks for the aluminum to leave my body but I would recommend giving yourself that two-week trial window before giving up.